Mr. Samuel Appiah Darko

 The Director, Strategy, Research & Communication Division

-Samuel Appiah Darko is the Director of the Strategy, Research & Communication Division, which is equivalent in rank to Commissioner of Police.
+Samuel Appiah Darko is the Director of the Strategy, Research and Communication Division, which is equivalent in rank to Commissioner of Police.
 He assumed office on 3 May 2022.

-He was a senior associate at Cromwell Gray LLP, a law firm operating from Ghana.
-He specialized in litigation, criminal law, administrative law, media law, security law, and family law.
-He was also an intelligence officer for Africa Risk Consulting.
+As a legal practitioner, he worked as a Senior Associate at Cromwell Gray LLP in Ghana, specialising in litigation, criminal law, administrative law, media law, security law, and family law.
+He also served as an intelligence officer with Africa Risk Consulting, contributing to strategic risk analysis and advisory work relating to governance, security, and institutional exposure.

-In May 2024, he successfully completed the Executive Programme on Public Corruption Turnarounds at the Blavatnik School of Government, University of Oxford, with a focus on strategies for combating and reversing corruption in the public sector.
+In May 2024, he completed the Executive Programme on Public Corruption Turnarounds at the Blavatnik School of Government-University of Oxford, where he focused on strategies for combating and reversing corruption within public institutions.
+He also holds a Certificate in Multimedia Broadcasting from the BBC Academy.

 He is a member of the Ghana Bar Association, the University Teachers Association of Ghana, and the Ghana Journalists Association.